AdelinaPestisor/Movie-Review-website/README.md

 # Movie-Review-website
-This website was made while I was learning the basics of PHP programing language.
+I made this website while I was learning the basics of PHP programing language.
 For the responsive design I used Bootstrap 4.
 Thinks I've learn creating this website:
 -Local by flywheel
 -PHP basics